pixel-ports/Installation/docker/public/README.md

 Then edit ```.env```

-Set the pep proxy app id comming from the dal-provisionning process for the CORE server.
+Set the pep proxy app id comming from the dal-provisionning ```Appli DAL NGSIAGENTS PROXY``` process for the CORE server.

 Set also the DNS domain use to expose PIXEL.